justindujardin/mathy/docs/ml/agents/a3c.md

+Mathy provides an on-policy learning agent (a3c) that can be trained on a modern desktop CPU.

 # A3C

-The Asynchronous Advantage Actor-Critic (A3C) agent is...
+Asynchronous Advantage Actor-Critic (A3C)